 - A. Amendments may be submitted and read to the student senate in one meeting and voted upon in any subsequent meeting, provided at least seven days and fewer than two months have lapsed.
-Student senate ratification of bylaws must be approved by a two-thirds (2/3) vote (9) of the entire membership (14) of the student senate. - B. By student body petition, signed by ten (10) percent of the ASWVC membership, an amendment will appear on the ballot at a regular or special election.
+Student senate ratification of by - B. By student body petition, signed by ten (10) percent of the ASWVC membership, an amendment will appear on the ballot at a regular or special election.
 Ratification of the amendment shall be by a simple majority affirmative vote of those ASWVC members voting in the election.